What is the typical business analyst salary? What factors impact how much they can earn? Find all the answers in this guide.

 In this section, we list a number of countries from around the world by their average business analyst salary.
 This time, we’ve drawn on global data from Salary Expert.
 Their estimates are a bit higher than those from Payscale, so we’ve included the US average salary again so that it’s easier to make a clear comparison:

-As is often the case with data jobs, Germany offers some of the most competitive salaries in the world.
-The US and Australia come close behind.
+As is often the case with data jobs, the United States offers some of the most competitive salaries in the world.
+Germany and Australia come close behind.
 And while there appears to be a drastic drop after that, it’s important to consider the cost of living.
 Countries like Germany, the US, and Australia cost more in real terms, meaning that a lower salary in a country like South Africa may look bad, but could actually go further.
 So don’t be put off the idea of relocating based on salary data alone!

 What other factors can impact your earning potential?
 Let’s find out.